The Utility Warehouse uses the image of a piggy bank in its logo – very direct. But everything looked very, well, utilitarian. It lacked warmth.

 We developed an App so that customers could submit meter readings and upgrade their cover and introduce a friend, and be rewarded for it.

-Connecting the Network Director with 42,000 distributors
+Website connecting the Network Director with 42,000 distributors

 The Network Director (he’s called Wayne) needed to connect with them to make sure they were accessing training, hitting targets and making the most of resources available to them.

 Wayne travels the country on his motorbike and needs to maximize his time by meeting more distributors in each location and we need to make it easier for them to book onto events and training.
 So we placed a geo-location app on him and linked it to the home page of his website.
 Distributors can follow him around the country as he travels to meet and motivate them.
 They can also access his diary of events and invite him to meet them.
 Wayne can set up conferences and group meetings through the website and they can comment and share insights and pictures with the network.
 We designed, planned, wireframed and wrote the website and working with a specialist WordPress development partner company we delivered this this simple WordPress website in under 2 weeks.

 The Utility Warehouse customers aren’t just private households.
 The same offering is made to businesses.
 But distributers don’t tend to push the business product.

 We needed to state the business case simply and support it with testimonials.
 If distributors see the website is a simple tool they can use – and in keeping with the main website which they have already started using, then they will know signing up businesses is going to be easy.

 The business website needed to be managed by a different team at the clients end and was going to be a lot simpler than the main site as it wasn’t fully transactional.